I don't have my refund

-Your refund may have been offset – where the IRS uses your refund to pay down a tax debt, or other debt such as a student loan or child support — and you haven’t been notified of that action yet.
+Your refund may have offset – where the IRS uses your refund to pay a tax debt, or other debt such as a student loan or child support — and you haven’t been notified of that action yet.

 Were you told that you already filed your tax return and received a refund?

 You may be a victim of Identity Theft — a common scam is for someone else to use your personal information to file a tax return and steal your refund.

 Did you get a refund and the amount was less than you expected?
 Or when you checked the status of your refund, the automated system indicated the IRS had not received your tax return?